dnet/androsphinx-1/README.md

 The phone is now configured correctly.
 Make sure the server process (``oracle``) is running.
 Use the app's search form to search for "site".
-You should see a log statement from the sphinx server as well as the entry "user" on the phone.
+You should see a log statement from the SPHINX server as well as the entry "user" on the phone.
 Try copying the password to the clipboard by using the master password from above.
 You should receive the same password as the CLI client.